Get Rates Near You!

 If you don’t want to keep that much in the account, you can opt for other options to waive the fee, such as connecting a checking account with your savings account.

-As you might expect from a company that started with credit card service, their online site and mobile app are robust and allow for easy movement of your money on your own.
+As you might expect from a company that started with credit card service, its online site and mobile app are robust and allow users to easily move their money independently.

 Pros